marcelcremer/argo-demo/README.md

 # Argo Demo
-A showcase about ARGO Rollouts (canary) with Prometheus and nginx
+A showcase about ARGO Rollouts (canary) with Prometheus and nginx.